sasilver75/obsidian/Representation Finetuning.md

 	- [[Adapter]]-based methods (Require adding additional layers at the end or in-between layers that are learnable, adding a small amount of overhead during inference.)

 ReFT uses a"interventions" between selected layer and weights to steer representations
 - Inspired by a lot of work in model interpretability (In the Scaling Monosemanticity, they have a traditional transformer, but they stick a sparse auto-encoder into the middle of it to extract features from the middle of the network.
-It turns out you can turn on specific dimensions in that autoencoder latent that activate different features (eg Golden Gate Claude)).
+It turns out you can turn on/clamp activations in specific dimensions in that autoencoder latent that activate different features (eg Golden Gate Claude)).